fogg4444/patch_bay_label_generator/README.md

 - Commit your output images if you want to keep them in version control

 ### Printing
+- Download some drivers??
+I don't remember what I did here...

 - Add Brother printer to your list of printers
 <img src="readme_images/print_docs_1.jpg"  width="49%">